GENDER EQUALITY PLAYLIST

 Languages: Spanish and Mayan

-SUGGESTED ENGAGEMENT MODEL: THE ARTIST:Creative Engagement
+SUGGESTED LESSON PLAN: THE ARTIST:Creative Engagement

 Students will learn the power of visual storytelling by exercising their artistic skills through creative expression, igniting critical consciousness.
 After the screening the films, students form small groups and discuss gender equality issues in their community.
 In their groups, students come up with an idea for an art installation that makes a statement about their chosen issue, and create an action plan to implement the project in their community.
 Educators should provide clear guidelines depending on rules and regulations at their school – for example, no profane language, no defacing of property, etc.